 Firstly, let’s address why SME’s can have a negative experience.

-The decisions you make before the project has even started will shape the success of the outcome
+you make before the project has even started will shape the success of the outcome

 Pre project decisions are vital when considering a new website.
 A website project requires a lot of pre planning.
 There are so many things to consider before you even source a supplier to complete the project.
 These include: